Nautilus as Metaphor

 At A.T.
 Kearney, I established research partnerships with external academics to publish white papers and industry reports on supply (chain) management.
 I also began a PhD program in [Value Chain] Management at the University of Bath in the U.K. while working full-time in Chicago.
 A company’s value chain, i.e. its business model consisting of the physical, financial and information activity flows from its upstream suppliers to downstream customers, became the critical factor in securing competitive advantage / business success.
 Surprisingly academics and executives had (and still have) an inadequate understanding of the concept of value, its definition and the process of managing value on an integrated basis.

 I joined McKinsey & Company’s Operations Strategy and Effectiveness Practice where I was Knowledge Manager for its Supply Chain Management (SCM) and Purchasing & Supply Management (PSM) sub-practices.
-Knowledge Management (the creation, organization, dissemination, and reuse of intellectual capital) is a critical process for management consultancies.
 Consultants’ knowledge is the underlying asset of the firm.
-At McKinsey, my interests in business research, information / knowledge management and value chains intersected and combined.
+At McKinsey, my interests in business research and value chains intersected and combined.
 I led research publication efforts for the SCM / PSM practices while conducting my PhD research into value chains.
 With the rise of B2B e-commerce, executives sought guidance on how best to pursue electronic marketplaces, online auctions, and internet-based purchasing consortia.
 After publishing research whitepapers on these “hot” topics, the “dot.com” stock market crash occurred.
 I spent the ensuing market slump completing my PhD research.

 I subsequently enrolled in the Information & Knowledge Strategy (IKNS) program at Columbia University.
 There I studied the theoretical underpinnings and current industry practices of knowledge-intensive companies.
-I learned of the ongoing debate over knowledge management’s (KM) proper definition, how KM’s value should be communicated / measured, and how KM is actually perceived by executives.
-I was struck by the similarities between the KM debate and ongoing confusion over the concept of value, its definition, and its management.
+I learned of the ongoing debate over information flows, how knowledge should be communicated / measured, and how business intelligence is actually measured by executives.
+I was struck by the similarities between this debate and ongoing confusion over the concept of value, its definition, and its management.

 In my PhD thesis, I advanced the Integrated Value Process (IVP) framework.
 IVP provides an integrated process for defining, translating, aligning, and managing value across the enterprise and its value chain.
 So that value flows more effectively from upstream suppliers to downstream customers.
 Inter-organizational value chain management is complex and difficult.
-Confusion about the twin concepts of value and knowledge make it even more daunting.
-Fortunately, complexity theory, cognitive neuroscience, systems thinking and decision science provide useful insights and “ways of thinking” about an organization’s collective intelligence.
+Confusion about the concepts of value makes it even more daunting.
+Fortunately, complexity theory, cognitive neuroscience, systems thinking and decision science provide useful insights and “ways of thinking” about the organization.

-The aim of companies is to create value.
+The purpose of companies is to create value.
 To do this, organizations need to “make sense” of their information / data, optimize their decision-making and mobilize their value flows.
-Sense-making, decision-making, and “value-making” are the “first principles” of collective intelligence.
-An organization’s collective intelligence is reflected in the market responsiveness (“response-making”) of its stakeholders –employees, functional groups, and value chain partners (customers, suppliers, subcontractors, etc.).
-To be competitively responsive, mobilizing collective intelligence must be twinned with integrative value management across value chains.
+Value creation is the essence of business.
+A company’s value creation ability is reflected in its market responsiveness (“response-making”) to all of its stakeholders –employees, functional groups, and value chain partners (customers, suppliers, subcontractors, etc.).
+To be competitively responsive, integrative value management is required across the value chain.

 This represents the next chapter of my story.